Characters of Henry Danger and Danger Force: Arc

 Arc (Owen Joyner) appears in "Knight & Danger".
 The character crosses over from Knight Squad.
 After being transported to Swellview from his dimension, he and Ciara helps Captain Man and Kid Danger stop Ryker.

 Ciara

 Ciara (Daniella Perkins) appears in "Knight & Danger".
 The character crosses over Knight Squad.
 After being transported to Swellview from her dimension, she and Arc helps Captain Man and Kid Danger stop Ryker.

 Ryker

 Ryker (Geno Segers) appears in "Knight & Danger".
 The character crosses over Knight Squad.
 He is the former ruler of Astoria from another reality who was accidentally brought to Captain Man's reality by Bill Evil following his last attempt to take over Astoria.
 While finding out that his magic doesn't work in this reality, Ryker tricked Captain Man and Kid Danger in helping him obtain weapons and getting back to his world.
 His plans are thwarted when Arc and Ciara reveal his true motives.

 Deuce Van Nuys

-Deuce Van Nuys (Mike Caron) is a movie director in Hollywood that hires the Danger Force to protect a movie witch turns out to be fake.
+Deuce Van Nuys (Mike Caron) is a movie director in Hollywood that hires the Danger Force to protect a movie which turns out to be fake.